Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * G0 moves
 * segmentation is turned off

-The long unsegmented moves are calculated in chunks of large segments to avoid "snap of angles" into different work modes.
+The long unsegmented moves are calculated in chunks of large segments to avoid "snap of angles" into different work modes and because the Jacobian - Inverse method is working for small angle changes only.

 Short segmented moves happen
 * G1, G2, G3 moves with segmentation activated